benjaminsnorris/bennorris.org/_posts/2021-06-24-a-rough-week.md

 Serendipitously, my brother called to chat soon after I took the rescue med, and I realized that was my opportunity to dart home.
 Talking with him would keep me awake enough to be safe to drive, and then I could just go to bed.

-Wednesday, I was exhausted, as is often the case after a a series of panic attacks.
+Wednesday, I was exhausted, as is often the case after a series of panic attacks.
 I took the day off work again and rested.
 By Thursday, I was pretty well recovered and able to engage with life again.

 What threw me off so much?
 I’m sure it was a number of factors.
 But in the previous therapy session, we were talking about a new [hierarchy](https://en.wikipedia.org/wiki/Exposure_therapy) to work on for my OCD.
 Part of establishing a hierarchy is identifying the rule that my brain has made as well as the threat.
 We need to know the fear my brain is trying to protect me from.